Describe the second popular movement for democracy of Nepal.

 King Gyanendra of Nepal was not prepared to accept democracy rule.
 In February 2005, the king dissolved Parliament.
 The movement was started to regain control over the government from the king:

-All the major political parties in the Parliament formed a Seven , Party Alliance (SPA) and called for a four-days strike in Kathmandu.
+- All the major political parties in the parliament formed Seven Party Alliance (SPA) and called for a four day strike in Kathmandu.

 - The protest soon turned into an indefinite strike.

 - In this strike, Maoist insurgents and various other organisations joined hands.

 - People defied curfew and took to the streets.